umakantsharmacedcoss/developer-documentation/source/includes/_addon_permissions.md

      }
 ```

 Addon's can adjust permissions based on other selected permissions in order to prevent 'user error.'
 For example, if a user has permission to `edit`, then the user also needs permission to `view` whether that was selected in the Role form or not.
-Thus the method `analyzePermissions()` which gives opportunity to the addon to modify permissions based on other selections before persisting to the database.
+The method `analyzePermissions()`  can be be used for this which gives opportunity to the addon to modify permissions based on other selections before persisting to the database.

+Sometimes, it may be necessary to re-adjust based on a permission that is outside the addon's control.
+In this case, `analyzePermissions()` can return true and it will be called again after all the permissions have been analyzed by the other bundles and addons.
+In this case, the argument `$isSecondRound` will be true.

+#### Advanced isGranted Logic
+If it is necessary to perform some logic other than simply comparing bits, the permission class can override the parent's `public function isGranted($userPermissions, $name, $level)` and do whatever is necessary for it's own permission levels and individual permissions.

+#### Advanced isSupported Logic
+The same can be applied for the method `isSupported()` which is used to determine if a bundle or addon includes the requested permission and permission level.
+This can also be used to provide BC support.